Lab Members

 Carolyn Helps

-Carolyn is a second-year Masters student in the Clinical Lifespan Psychology program.
+Carolyn is a third-year PhD student in the Clinical Lifespan Psychology program.
 She previously completed her Bachelor of Arts (Hons.) in Psychology at UVic, and she subsequently worked as the Lab Coordinator of the Risky Behaviour Lab before transitioning to the role of a grad student.
 Her research interests focus on understanding when, how, and why individuals can manage, reduce, or cease engaging in self-damaging behaviours (especially nonsuicidal self-injury and suicidal thoughts and behaviours) and how this subsequently affects mental health and wellbeing.
 She also has a strong interest in involving people with lived experience in the research process.

 Christina Robillard